-Banking Options Abroad
+Money and Banking Options Abroad

-Money and Banking Tips for International Travel
+Cash, Credit, and Banking Tips for International Travel

-Speak to Your Bank
+Notify Your Bank

 Make photocopies of the front and back of your cards, and store them in a safe place in case of loss or theft.
 Bring a backup credit or debit card so you can still access funds if your primary card is lost, canceled, or stolen.
 You could also store your bank's customer service number in your phone in case you need to call them.

 Be Aware of Fees

 When using a debit or credit card abroad, two types of transaction fees generally apply: an international ATM fee and a foreign transaction fee.
 The ATM fee (typically $2-5) is charged for the privilege of using an ATM that doesn't belong to your primary bank.
 The foreign transaction fee covers the currency conversion cost and is a percentage (typically 1-3 percent) of the total amount you withdraw or pay when making a purchase.

 Wherever possible, use ATM's located inside of a bank branch or opt for machines in well-lit, well-traveled areas.
 Both in the U.S. and abroad, criminals are known to attach fake credit card readers to ATMs; unfortunately, they look similar to the real thing and capture your bank information.
 Be mindful of anything suspicious attached to the machine.
 If you're traveling in an area where theft and petty crime are common, limit your withdrawal amount and consider storing your cash in multiple places so you have a reserve if your wallet is stolen.

 Contactless payment options like Apple Pay and Samsung Pay are easy and convenient payment methods in certain geographies.
 The technology is prevalent in parts of Asia-Pacific, Europe, and South America, but you can't rely on it everywhere just yet.
 Also, contactless payment limits vary by country and retailer, and purchases above a certain amount may require a PIN.